Can I Hire A Nanny Who Is Licensed?

 - Nanny contracts are important because they provide a measure of protection in case you have an issue or dispute with your nanny in the future.

-- You can write your own nanny contract or you can obtain a sample version online.
-The International Nanny Association provides a guide to negotiating a nanny agreement.
-There is a sample contract available to registered members at Nanny Lane
+- You can write your own nanny contract or you can find a sample version online.
+Nanny Lane offers an easy-to-make nanny contract that's customized to your needs.

 - The nanny contract should have both your signature and your nanny’s signature.
 Make a copy of it for yourself and your nanny.